madeindjs/music-metadata-search/README.md

   -t, --title [title]              Title of the track to search using `LIKE` operator
-                                   It's an alias of: `--where 'title LIKE "%Verdis%"'` -l, --limit [limit]              Limit the number of tracks returned -w, --where [where]              SQL WHERE expression
-                                   You can filters on columns: album, artist, title, genre, year, mtime
-                                   Example: `genre LIKE "%Rock%"` -s, --sort [order]               SQL ORDER BY expression You can order on columns: album, artist, title, genre, year, mtime.
+                                   It's an alias of: `--where 'title LIKE "%Verdis%"'` -l, --limit [limit]              Limit the number of tracks returned -s, --sort [order]               SQL ORDER BY expression You can order on columns: album, artist, title, genre, year, mtime.
                                    Example: `genre DESC`